 With regard to "Governance structure establishment" - which included questions on council establishment of an academic board and students' representative council, appointment of committees, the composition of the academic board, and the determination of the functions of and procedures at committee meetings - the national average score was 33 (out of 38) per college.
-The provincial average was 35, and the college score was 24.
-With this score, the college is significantly deficient in comparison to the national and provincial averages.
+The provincial average was 35, and the college score was slightly lower at 34.

-From a provincial perspective, the cumulative or overall average score is 105 out of 114, a score which is significantly better than the national average of 92.
-The college scores 106 out if 114.
-This is higher than the national and provincial averages.
-This high level of compliance is typical of Western Cape colleges and reflects well on the level of college governance in the province.
+From a provincial perspective, the cumulative or overall average score is 105 out of 114.
+This is well above the national average of 92.
+The college scores 91 out if 114.
+This puts the college 1 point lower than the national average score and a high 23 points below the provincial average.
+In this regard, Northlink does not stand out in relation to its level of FET Act of 2006 compliance.